TroyMetrics/Benchmark-Overlays/README.md

 >⚠️ Note: To the best of my knowledge, a true animated rainbow gradient effect is not currently possible in RTSS unless used as a static image.
 This preset is a **color-shifting animation**, not a gradient hack.

+>👆 UPDATE: Actually [it is possible!](https://github.com/TroyMetrics/TM-GamerStats-1080p), sort of.. lol

 **🧭 Example Setup**

 Below is an example of the **Rainbow Speed Sensor** configured in RTSS OverlayEditor for a 30 second loop: